-Companies apply for funding under the Incentive Program by submitting an Application in response to a solicitation (an "Incentive Solicitation") developed and issued by the Board.
-Under the Incentive Program, a qualified business may receive one (1) SBIR/STTR Phase I Incentive Award (either an SBIR or an STTR Phase I award, an "Incentive Award") during an Incentive Solicitation period.
+Companies apply for funding under the Incentive Program by submitting an Application in response to an Incentive Solicitation (a "Solicitation") developed and issued by the Board.
+Under the Incentive Program, a qualified business may receive two (2) SBIR/STTR Phase I Incentive Awards (either an SBIR or an STTR Phase I award, an "Incentive Award") during an Incentive Solicitation period.
+A grant to a business partnered with a public institution of higher education in this State does not count toward the maximum grant limitation provided in this section.
 The Board, based upon the availability of funds, sets the available Incentive Award amounts and the dates during which proposals may be submitted.

 - B. STATUTORY AUTHORITY AND AMENDMENT.
-These Guidelines apply to funds appropriated or otherwise deposited, granted or allocated to the One North Carolina Small Business Account to be used for the SBIR/STTR Incentive and Matching Funds Programs, established pursuant to §143B-437.71(c) of the North Carolina General Statutes.
-The Incentives Program is established pursuant to N.C.
-Gen. Stat. §143B-437.80.
+These Guidelines apply to funds appropriated or otherwise deposited, granted, or allocated to the One North Carolina Small Business Account to be used for the SBIR/STTR Incentive and Matching Funds Programs, established pursuant to § 143B-437.71(c) of the North Carolina General Statutes.
+The Incentive Program is established pursuant to N.C.
+Gen. Stat. § 143B-437.80.
 These Guidelines may be amended from time to time, using the same procedures set forth in N.C.
-Gen. Stat. §143B-437.82. - C. PROGRAM PURPOSE.
-The purpose of the Incentive Program is to foster job creation and economic development in North Carolina by encouraging North Carolina small businesses to compete for Federal SBIR and STTR awards.
+Gen. Stat. § 143B-437.82. - C. PROGRAM PURPOSE.
+The purpose of the Incentive Program is to foster job creation and economic development throughout North Carolina by encouraging North Carolina small businesses to compete for Federal SBIR and STTR awards.
 The goal of the Incentive Program is to increase the number of North Carolina applications for Federal SBIR and STTR Phase I awards.